The science behind Body Mind Method™

 Exploratory EEG findings

 Neuroscientist Mavi Ruiz-Blondet, Ph.D., tested Body Mind Relax Protocol™ using EEG.
-In an exploratory case analysis, a neural network classified protocol nights versus comparison nights with 96% accuracy, suggesting consistent, detectable differences in brain-state patterns.
+In an exploratory case analysis, a neural network classified protocol nights versus comparison nights.

 Read the full experiment